Cognigy/Documentation/docs/en/docs/ai/glossary.md

 For more information, read the [Node](nodes/overview.md) documentation.

 _**Nodes**_
 : Fundamental building blocks that are used to construct Flows and define the logic of virtual agents.
-Each node represents a specific action, decision point, or interaction within the Flow.
+Each Node represents a specific action, decision point, or interaction within the Flow.
 Users can create, configure, and connect Nodes to design complex conversational experiences.
 For more information, read the [Nodes](nodes/overview.md) documentation.

 ## O